 You can also set it up so that out of stock products are automatically removed from your store’s catalog.

 You can also track transfers, such as incoming shipments, so that your inventory stays up to date.

-There are 163 apps in the Shopify app store under the category Inventory Management.
+There are about 600 apps in the Shopify app store under the category Inventory Management.